Minyyyyyyyy/Minyyyyyyyy/README.md

 ## About Me
-I'm Minudaka Liyanage, a AI and Data science enthusiast.
+I'm Minudaka Liyanage, an AI and Data science enthusiast.

 ## Skills and Technologies
 <div>